-5.2.
-Natural environment, wildlife and biodiversity
+5.2 Natural environment, wildlife and biodiversity

-DoT4.
-Any developments or change of use of land likely to have an impact on the River Thames or River Thame will be supported only if it protects and/or enhances biodiversity, is greater than the 10m buffer recommended by the EA, and provides continued tranquillity and enjoyment of the natural environment for the public, for example, through managed sustainable tourism, education and leisure purposes.
+Any developments or change of use of land likely to have an impact on the River Thames or River Thame should:

+- Protect and/or enhance biodiversity; - Be located 20m away from banks of the river; and - Preserve the tranquillity and enjoyment of the natural environment for the public, where possible.

-DoT5.
-Development on sites likely to have an impact on Community Meadows as shown on the Policy Map will be supported only where they make a positive contribution to the ecology of those sites DoT6.
-Development will be supported only when it retains, protects and enhances for future generations to enjoy, local green infrastructure (green spaces and verges) including all bridleways and footpaths as identified on the Policy Map
+Development proposals on sites likely to have an impact on the identified Community Meadows on the Policy Map should make a positive contribution to the ecology of those sites.

+Development should retain, protect and enhance for future generations to enjoy, local green infrastructure (green spaces and verges) including all bridleways and footpaths as identified on the Policy Map.

-DoT7.
-Alternative land uses in the areas shown in the Policy Map, representing the most versatile and highest quality agricultural land in the Parish will only be supported where they protect agricultural employment and protect the non-renewable land resource.
+Alternative land uses in the areas shown in the Policy Map, representing the most versatile and highest quality agricultural land in the Parish should be protected for agricultural employment opportunities and protect the non-renewable land resource except as allowed in the Local Plan.

-5.3.
-Housing
+5.3 Housing